Tangy and delicious, pickled garlic is a versatile treat that can be used in a variety of dishes or alone as a snack.

 - Add peeled garlic cloves and pickling spice to sterile pint jars, divided evenly.

-- Add vinegar to a saucepan with water, sugar, and salt.
-Bring to a simmer and cook until sugar and salt has dissolved.
+- Combine vinegar in a saucepan with water, sugar, and salt.
+Set over high heat to bring to a simmer, then reduce to low and cook until sugar and salt has dissolved.

-- While vinegar solution is still hot, carefully pour into jars with garlic, leaving 1/2" of head-space.
+- While vinegar solution is still hot, carefully pour the hot liquid into jars with garlic, leaving ½" of head-space.
 Remove any air bubbles and adjust head-space as needed.

-- Seal with lids and store in the refrigerator for at least a week prior to enjoying.
+- Wipe the top of the jar and seal with lids.
+Place jar in the refrigerator for at least a week prior to enjoying.
 However, additional weeks will improve the flavor.
 Use within 3 months.